 The Campaign Details grid lists all the Members in this Campaign Stage.
-Clicking the blue “+ Add” button on the top right hand side of the table will take you to the Maintain Members page, to add or delete Members (your Contacts) in this Campaign Stage.
+Clicking the “+ Add” button on the top right hand side of the table will take you to the Maintain Members page, to add or delete Members (your Contacts) in this Campaign Stage.
 See Create Campaign Mailing List.

 You can also delete individual Members from the Campaign Stage by ticking the checkboxes on the left of each Contact and then clicking the Delete button.
 This will take those Contacts out of the Campaign Stage, it won’t delete the actual Contacts themselves.

 In Campaign Details the column ‘Status’ indicates the status of that contact within the campaign.
 Before the Campaign has been sent out the status will be ‘Selected’.
 Once added to the Mailer Queue the status will be ‘Queued’, and once sent the status will be ‘Mailed’.
-See Campaign Status for all status options an ddefinitions.
+See Campaign Status for all status options an definitions.